grasph/wrapit/README.md

 cmake --build .
 ```

-On OS X it is necessary to add the prefix of the clang/llvm installation, `-DCMAKE_PREFIX_PATH=/opt/homebrew/Cellar/llvm/LLVM_VERSION`
+On OS X it is necessary to add the prefix of the clang/llvm installation, `-DCMAKE_PREFIX_PATH=<path>` or use the `-DBUILD_LLVM=ON` to download and build LLVM and clang.
+Dep

 The build process will produce the `wrapit` executable.
-Install it with `cmake --build . --target install`.
+Install it with `cmake --install .`.

 ## A simple example